SandeepTheDev/complete-javascript/01-types/README.md

 ### Negative zero

-Negative zero is another special value in JavaScript, operation on it can cause unexpected result like:
+Negative zero is another special value in JavaScript, **for many years JavaScript shows that -0 doesn't exists**.

 - Negative zero is neither greater than 0 or lesser than 0.
 - On using .toString() sign bit of negative zero gone.